Razushi/ShadowTowers/README.md

 A minecraft mod that's gonna create the gameplay loop that the Trial Chamber really should have been.

----

 # Features Planned

-Repeatable dungeons!
+- Repeatable dungeons!
 Lootable dungeons!
-Destructive dungeons! (maybe not your patience)
+Destructive dungeons!

-Not mind-numbing to find.
+- Not mind-numbing to find.
 (Yay!)

-History feature!
+- History feature!
 You can 'visit' past dungeons cleared.

-Coop with your friends (Hopefully.)
+- Coop with your friends (Hopefully.)

-Explore interesting architecture?
+- Explore interesting architecture?
 (What's so interesting about them?)
-Fight!
-Fight!
-Fight!

-Did I mention it's dungeons?
-Yes, I mean the combat kind.

----

 # Features Implemented

 What?
 Nothing?
 Wha-

----

-# Things for me on the todo list:
+# Todo list:

-Wikihow on how to make a minecraft mod.
+- Wikihow on how to make a minecraft mod.

-Make the minecraft mod.
+- Make the minecraft mod.

-Sleep?
+- Sleep?

-Release the minecraft mod.
+- Release the minecraft mod.